tuhinjubcse/tuhinjubcse.github.io/index.md

 ![Image](images/berlin.jpeg)

 ## About me
 I am a PhD student in Computer Science at Columbia University.
 Within the department I am a part of the Natural Language Processing group, where I am advised by <a href="http://www.cs.columbia.edu/~smara/" title="Title">Smaranda Muresan </a>.
-In the past I worked with <a href="http://vnpeng.net/" title="Title"> Violet Peng </a> and <a href="http://www.cs.columbia.edu/~kathy/" title="Title"> Kathleen McKeown. </a>  My research interests are broadly in Natural Language Processing and Machine Learning, with special focus in Creative language generation (both at sentence level and Long Form), Role Of Structured Common sense in Downstream Tasks & Discourse and Argumentation.
+In the past I worked with <a href="http://vnpeng.net/" title="Title"> Violet Peng </a> and <a href="http://www.cs.columbia.edu/~kathy/" title="Title"> Kathleen McKeown. </a>  My research interests are broadly in Natural Language Processing and Machine Learning, with special focus in Creative language generation (both at sentence level and Long Form), Role Of Structured Common sense in Language Generation  & Discourse and Argumentation (Understanding and Generation).
 Prior to joining Grad school I was an engineer at UBER and Amazon.

 ## Research Focus